 All full-time faculty who have taught one full year at Duquesne are eligible.
 Faculty are invited to submit collaborative and multi-course projects.
 Award submissions featuring entire academic programs are not eligible.

-Winners will receive $1000 at the annual Celebration of Teaching Excellence.
+Winners will receive $1000 at the annual spring Celebration of Teaching Excellence.
 They will present a poster at the Celebration, and participate in an award winners' panel the next fall.
 In addition to receiving public recognition and a strong endorsement of their teaching at Duquesne, many award winners have presented papers at national conferences and published peer reviewed articles featuring their innovation.